wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 First, multi-threaded programs should first cancel their threads except the main thread, after dumping the thread states that help recovering these threads after the fork().
 After a conventional fork(), which is the system call that underlies sfork(), is executed, these threads are restarted using the thread states they have dumped earlier.
+Second, shared files are accessed via a file server, which only grants read-only access.
+After fork(), the file handler is still available, but it does not break isolation, because the file handler inherited from the parent process is read-only.